 What are you waiting for?

 Are you interested in exploring the value of distance or online learning opportunities at Boise State University?
-Boise State Flex and Boise State Online offer educational opportunities to meet you where you are.
+Boise State Community Educational Outreach and Boise State Online offer educational opportunities to meet you where you are.
 Contact a student success coach to have a conversation about your academic goals today.